berenslab/fundus_image_toolbox/Readme.md

 <p style="font-size:1.5em;"><b>Usage</b></p> -->
 ### Usage

 The following code summarises the usage of the toolbox.
-See the [usage.ipynb](usage.ipynb) for a tutorial notebook and the subdirectories for more detailed usage examples information on the respective packages.
+See the [usage.ipynb](usage.ipynb) for a tutorial notebook and [examples directory](./0_example_usage/) for more detailed usage examples information on the respective packages.
 ```python
 # Get sample images.
 All methods work on path(s) to image(s) or on image(s) as numpy arrays, tensors or PIL images.
 fundus1, fundus2 = "path/to/fundus1.jpg", "path/to/fundus2.jpg"